bitbyte0110/book_recommender/README.md

 4. **Access the application**
    - Open your browser to `http://localhost:8501`
-   - The app will automatically load sample data if no custom data is provided
+   - The app will automatically load sample data and trained models
+   - Modern UI with gradients and animations will be displayed

 ### **Detailed Installation Steps**